 As a reinforcement to the governance structure, CaixaBank's CEO, sole shareholder of VidaCaixa is, at the same time, the President of VidaCaixa.
-Likewise, the Director General of VidaCaixa is a member of the Board of Directors of the company and, at the same time, the Executive Director of Insurance of CaixaBank participating in different bank committees such as Management and Global Risks.
+Likewise, the Director General of VidaCaixa is a member of the Board of Directors of the company and, at the same time, the CaixaBank Executive Director of Insurance, participating in different bank committees such as the Management Committee and Global Risks Committee.